tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise2-DataSources.md

 ![Demo](./images/dsname.png)

 Next, you need to select the Authentication to use.
+Select from the 'Type' dropd-down.

-Use these variables:
+Use the following values for the fields:

 | Field               | Value              |
 |:-----------------------:| :-----------------------|